 - Walls: a damp proof wall paint that can be used under a render as a waterproof layer.

-- Externally: below ground as a primary waterproofing membrane behind a cavity drain membrane (Speak to our technical advisors).
+- Externally: below ground as part of a tanking slurry system behind a cavity drain membrane (Speak to our technical advisors).

 - Tiling: under tiled areas as a secondary protection for wet areas such as bathrooms.

 - Bunds, silage and sewage tanks: protects concrete from silage attack.